biblequiz/BibleQuiz.com/_pages/history/1963/nationals.md

 | 5    | Glad Tidings A/G, Omaha, NE       | 0-1    | ?         | ?       | ?      | ?          |
 | 5    | Rose Bud A/G, Rose Bud, AR        | 0-1    | ?         | ?       | ?      | ?          |

-### Individuals

-The first National Bible Quiz Tournament in 1963 did not announce the top quizzers.
-The tournament was single elimination meaning that the maximum number of quizzes a team could play was 3.
-Therefore, it is difficult to determine who was the top quizzer.
-In the final quiz for first place, [Scott Laurens]({% link _pages/history/1963/memories/scott-laurens.md %}) of [Bouldercrest A/G, Atlanta, GA](#southeast-region), who had been the top scorer on his team in the previous two rounds, was the top quizzer as his team won the tournament.

-## Teams

 ### Great Lakes Region

 * **Church**: First A/G, Lima, OH